Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 31

-Position the upper spring support fitting.
+Fit the upper spring seat.

-Position the upper spring support fitting
+Fit the upper spring seat

 Respect the correct positioning of the last coil of the spring

-Upper fitting on shock absorber spring
+Upper spring seat on shock absorber spring

 Op 32